 Conclusion

 For businesspeople in the U.S. considering a move to Canada, rest assured that there are several viable pathways to help you establish yourself and your business north of the border.
 Thanks to the CUSMA agreement, U.S. nationals have the advantage of expedited processes, allowing for a faster and smoother transition to Canada.
 We’ve outlined some key options here, but even more opportunities are available.
-If you’re ready to explore your options further, reach out to us—we’re here to guide you every step of the way.
+If you’re ready to explore your options further, reach out to us.
+We’re here to guide you every step of the way.

 You can read more about other options at this link.